There’s a huge difference between sale vs sell that all salespeople should be conscious of.

 Selling the right way and forming important B2B and B2C relationships may mean you have lifelong clients and business relationships on your hands.
 And that’s actually what you want – because these relationships, formed thanks to due process, end in the sales that really count.

-This is what makes a good seller: differentiating between making a quick sale or deal or ensuring that both parties are a good fit for one another before closing a deal.
+This is what makes a good seller: differentiating between making a quick sale vs sell or ensuring that both parties are a good fit for one another before closing a deal.

 Forget that quick sale: knowing how to sell will increase your ROI